-An educator, speaker, entrepreneur & patient optimist committed to helping.
+An educator, speaker, entrepreneur and patient optimist who is committed to

 Entrepreneurship started early in Winnie’s life.
 At age 7, she was selling avocados out of her friend’s yard all around their neighborhood.
 When she was 9, she was working at her father’s pizza restaurant, where she memorized the tax calculations for every pizza, cup of soda and menu item that could be ordered.

 An entrepreneur, speaker and media personality, Winnie has been featured on CNBC, Fox Business, Cheddar and appeared in 100 other interviews for various outlets.

 Winnie is the child of immigrant parents who struggled with a new language and a new culture, but they showed her how hard work could lead to success.
 Her family wasn’t rich, but she always felt extremely fulfilled and happy.
 Winnie’s parents were incredible savers and she remembers being taken to the bank to roll pennies and nickels to be deposited into her first savings account.
 Winnie accredits her first savings account booklet to be like a gift from heaven.

 Education was a top priority in the Sun household.
 As with many Asian parents, hitting the books came before anything else.
 Winnie excelled in high school and got

 accepted into all of her top choices for college — only to learn her first lesson about bad investing.
 Winnie’s parents put money into a townhouse project that was supposed to pay for college.
 It went belly up.
 She didn’t know it at the time, but her parents’ financial hardship and struggles served as the best personal finance education she could have received.
 Winnie also knew she never wanted to ever be in their situation.
 Winnie ended up in state at UCLA, working constantly to help her family financially.
 When most kids were partying, she was searching for side jobs.